HoriaSt/event-log-partitioning/README.md

 ## System Requirements
 For the required data, as well as for parsing the cleaned information, aproximatelly 500MBs of storage space are needed.

+The requiered packages to be installed are:
+- pandas
+- psycopg2
+- pm4py

 Moreover, the user only requires a machine that can run Python and PostgreSQL.
 The minimum requierements for the two are
 - a 1 GHz processor